jkorn81/Predicting-the-efficacy-of-COVID-19-social-distancing-advisories-/README.md

         - data.us.xlsx is a subset of data.xlsx only including the US states.

 (3) The Merged.Data folder contains an R script label “merge.data” and two excel files labeled “us.stats.xlsx”, and "FinalData.xlsx".
+    Note, the "merge.data.r" file is a copy of the study's merge script.
+Do not run.

-   a) The R script labeled “merge.data.r” is a study material, used to merge the downloaded COVID-19 Community Mobility Report data in       “/data/data.us.xlsx” with the “us.stats.xlsx” and saves it as "FinalData.xlsx".
-To create a updated merged dataset refer to the
+   a) The R script labeled “merge.data.r” is a study material, used to merge the downloaded COVID-19 Community Mobility Report data in       “/data/data.us.xlsx” with the “us.stats.xlsx” and saved it as "FinalData.xlsx".
+To create a updated merged dataset with
-      Modeling folder detailed in section (4).
+      "us.stats.xlsx" refer to the Modeling folder detailed in section (4).
+In section (4) a new script is provided to store a new file labeled "NewData.xlsx".

    b) The “us.stats.xlsx” contains the demographic data used in our study including the: average crime rate, Gini coefficient (income
       inequality), percentage of population female, percentage of population infected with COVID-19, percentage of population under 25,